 - If a placement evaluation has not been administered, withdrawals requested before May 1 are granted a full refund, including the full $75 deposit.

 - If a placement evaluation has been administered, withdrawals requested before May 1 are granted part of their $75 refund: $35 will be paid to the instructor for the placement evaluation, and the remaining $40 of the original deposit will be refunded.

 A deepening of the student’s grasp of Spanish vocabulary, grammar, and general Hispanic culture that builds on one year of immersion-style Spanish conversation practice and grammar/vocabulary study.
-Students who have taken Spanish Immersion 1, Spanish for Children A, or an equivalent middle or high school level first year of Spanish are eligible and likely ready for this course.

 Schedule: The course meets 2 times per week for 60-75 minutes, affording adequate instructional time as well as time for more advanced conversational and writing practice and listening exercises.